Are you a busy mom in need of Elf on the Shelf ideas? You and every other mom on the planet, right?

 30 Easy Elf On The Shelf Ideas

-The Christmas season was busy enough, and then the creators of the Elf on the Shelf (brilliant, ridiculously rich mother/daughter duo) decided to make it even busier for us moms.
+The Christmas season was busy enough, and then the creators of the Elf on the Shelf (a brilliant, ridiculously rich mother/daughter duo) decided to make it even busier for us moms.

 Didn’t think so.